 The Board has satisfied itself that the Company has adequate resources to continue in operation for the foreseeable future.
 The financial statements have accordingly been prepared on a going concern basis.

 INDEPENDENT AUDITORS

-Messrs Grant Thornton, Chartered Accountants and Business Advisors (Malawi), have signified their willingness to continue in office and a resolution is to be proposed at the forthcoming Annual General Meeting in relation to their appointment as auditors in respect of the year ending 31 December 2022.
+Messrs Grant Thornton, Chartered Accountants and Business Advisors (Malawi), were the auditors for the year ended 31 December 2022.

 FOR AND ON BEHALF OF THE BOARD